China and the U.S. produce more impactful AI research when collaborating together

 Figure~\ref{fig:china_us_collab}b compares the number of authors on these papers.
 As shown in this figure, teams that involve collaborations between the two countries are, on average, larger than those that do not.
-Figure~\ref{fig:china_us_collab}c compares these papers in terms of the percentage of last-author affiliations that fall among the top 100 most impactful institutions in the field of AI; these institutions are listed in Supplementary Figure~1.
-As can be seen, the last author is more likely to be affiliated with a top-100 institution when the paper involves a collaboration between the two countries.
+Figure~\ref{fig:china_us_collab}c compares these papers in terms of the percentage of last-author affiliations that fall among the top 100 most impactful institutions in the field of AI.
+As can be seen, last authors of China-based papers are more likely to be affiliated with a top-100 institution when collaborating with the U.S.

-Figure~\ref{fig:china_us_collab}a to \ref{fig:china_us_collab}c imply that, when comparing the impact of papers that involve a collaboration between the U.S.\ and China to those that do not, one needs to control for publication year, team size, and last-author affiliation.
+Figures~\ref{fig:china_us_collab}a to \ref{fig:china_us_collab}c imply that, when comparing the impact of papers that involve a collaboration between the U.S.\ and China to those that do not, one needs to control for publication year, team size, and last-author affiliation.
 To this end, we use Coarsened Exact Matching (CEM) \cite{iacus2012causal}.
-The matching process is illustrated in the left-hand side of Figure~\ref{fig:china_us_collab}d, showing that the impact of papers in $(\mathit{US}, \mathit{China})$ is compared to the impact of papers in $(\mathit{US}, \neg\mathit{China})$ that have the same publication year, team size, and last-author affiliation.
+The matching process is illustrated in the left-hand side of Figure~\ref{fig:china_us_collab}d, emphasizing that the impact of papers in $(\mathit{US}, \mathit{China})$ is compared to the impact of those in $(\mathit{US}, \neg\mathit{China})$ that have the same publication year, team size, and last-author affiliation.
 Likewise, the impact of papers in $(\mathit{China}, \mathit{US})$ is compared to the impact of those in $(\mathit{China}, \neg\mathit{US})$ while controlling for the above confounders.
 The right-hand side of Figure~\ref{fig:china_us_collab}d depicts the relative difference in impact between the papers and their matched ones over time; see Supplementary Tables 2 and 3 for the numeric values.
-As can be seen, for the entirety of the period considered in our analysis (2005 to 2018).
-China-based papers that involve U.S.-based collaborators have been consistently more impactful than those that do not.
+As can be seen, for the entirety of the period considered in our analysis, China-based papers that involve U.S.-based collaborators have been more impactful than those that do not.
 As for U.S.-based papers, the first decade in our analysis shows no difference in impact when involving China-based scientists.
-However, the last four years show a significant increase in impact associated with collaborators from China.
-The figure also shows that China was benefiting more from these collaborations than the U.S., up until 2015, after which the impact gain associated with collaboration became similar for both countries.
+However, the last five years have witnessed a significant increase in impact associated with collaborators from China.
+Similarly, when examining the rate at which the two countries produce impact-based AI hits, we find that each of them achieves a notably higher rate when collaborating with the other; see Supplementary Figure~4.